Expo/Vermont station

 Expo/Vermont station is an at-grade light rail station on the E Line of the Los Angeles Metro Rail system.
 The station is located in the center median of Exposition Boulevard at its intersection with Vermont Avenue, after which the station is named, near the Exposition Park and West Adams neighborhoods of Los Angeles.

 The station is located close to the University of Southern California (USC), and several major museums and sporting venues inside Exposition Park.
-During the 2028 Summer Olympics, the station will serve spectators traveling to and from the temporary swimming venue to be built inside Dedeaux Field, a baseball stadium on the USC campus.
+During the 2028 Summer Olympics, the station will serve spectators traveling to and from venues around Exposition Park.

 The station will be a transfer point to the Vermont Transit Corridor, a Los Angeles Metro Busway line scheduled to open just before the 2028 Summer Olympics.

 History

 The site was originally a junction of the Los Angeles and Independence and Pacific Electric railroads.
 It was an interchange between the Vernon–Vermont yellow car and Santa Monica Air Line red car.
 Service ceased on September 30, 1953, with the end of passenger service on the Santa Monica Air Line.

 The station re-opened on Saturday, April 28, 2012.
 It was completely rebuilt for the opening of the Expo Line from little more than a station stop marker.
 Regular scheduled service resumed Monday, April 30, 2012.